Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

 You have the following rights:

-According to Art.
-15 GDPR, you have a right to information from the controller.
+Under Article 15 of the GDPR, you have a right of access to the controller.

 b.
 Right to rectification

-Pursuant to Art.
-16 GDPR, you may request the controller to rectify inaccurate data.
+Under Article 16 of the GDPR, you may request that the controller correct inaccurate data.

 c.
 Right to erasure

-Pursuant to Art.
-17 GDPR, you have the right to have your personal data erased or a “right to be forgotten” vis-à-vis the controller.
+You have the right to have your personal data erased, or a “right to be forgotten,” under Article 17 of the GDPR vis-à-vis the controller.

 d.
 Right to restriction of processing

-You have the right to request that the controller restrict the processing of your personal data in accordance with Art.
-18 GDPR.
+You have the right to request that the controller restrict the processing of your personal data in accordance with Article 18 of the GDPR.

 f.
 Right to data portability

-If you have consented to data processing or if a contract for data processing exists and the data processing is carried out using automated procedures, you have a right to data portability (Art.
+If you have consented to data processing or a contract for data processing exists and the data processing is carried out using automated means, you have a right to data portability (Art.
 20 GDPR).

 g.
 Right to object